-Water Quality GOAL OBJECTIVE MEASURE TO BE REPORTED Effectively implement and administer the Liquid Waste Program in the collection, storage, transportation and disposal of all sewage wastewater.
+Water Quality GOAL OBJECTIVE MEASURE TO BE REPORTED LHD will attempt to send a representative to COWP meetings.
+A representative of DWQ will attend the annual Utah Onsite Wastewater Association conference.
+LHD will attempt to send a representative to the Annual Utah Onsite Wastewater Association conference.
+Effectively implement and administer the Liquid Waste Program in the collection, storage, transportation and disposal of all sewage wastewater.
 Administer the Liquid Waste Program per Utah Administrative Code R 317-550 to help prevent a public health hazard or nuisance or adversely affecting water quality.
 1. Ensure every Liquid Waste Operation working within the boundaries of the LHD holds a valid operating permit.
 2. Ensure that the disposal sites used by the Liquid Waste operators are maintained in a sanitary manner and adequate to receive and treat these wastes.
-DWQ will be represented at appropriate LHD associated meetings.
-LHD will attempt to send a representative to appropriate LHD associated meetings.
-A representative of DWQ will attend the annual Utah Onsite Wastewater Association conference.
-LHD will attempt to send a representative to the Annual Utah Onsite Wastewater Association conference.
 Maintain a list of all Liquid Waste operators currently permitted within the LHD jurisdiction.
 LHD may conduct annual inspections on all the liquid waste trucks used by each operator.
 Encourage the operator to obtain a surety bond issued by a corporate surety company.
 LHD may inspect disposal sites used by the liquid waste operators, as determined as necessary.
 Annually, in conjunction with the End of Year Report.
 Identify and manage all pollution sources to insure continued beneficial uses of water and public health protection.
 Notify DWQ of any new surface water and ground water pollution sources you become aware of.
 Number of uncontrolled pollution sources and spills identified and addressed or referred to DEQ.
 Number of fish kills investigated.
 Annually, in conjunction with the End of Year Report.

 Water Quality: Get the Mercury Out

 GOAL OBJECTIVE MEASURE TO BE REPORTED

 Encourage pollution prevention to Utah citizens though programs that target the reductions of special wastes.
-Contractor will educate citizens where to dispose of mercury-containing household products by listing disposal locations on their website.
-Update the disposal locations on the contractor website on an annual basis.
+The contractor will educate citizens on where to dispose of mercury-containing household products by listing disposal locations on their website.
+Update the disposal locations on the contractor's website on an annual basis.
 Provide URL to the contractor website where the mercury-containing disposal locations are listed on the End of Year Report.

-Utah Co Health Department Scope of Work Guidance (FY24)
+Wasatch Health Department Scope of Work Guidance (FY24)